samsonjs/NotificationSmuggler/Readme.md

 NotificationSmuggler is a tiny Swift package that makes it easy to embed strongly-typed values in `Notification`s, and extract them out on the receiving end as well.
 Nothing elaborate, it sneaks the contraband in the `userInfo` dictionary.

 Declare a type conforming to `Smuggled` and then use the static method `Notification.smuggle(_:object:)` when posting the notification.
-On the receiving side of things you can use the extension methods `NotificationCenter.notifications(for:)` and `NotificationCenter.publisher(for:)` to observe the strongly-typed values without manually mapping them yourself.
+On the receiving side of things you can use the extension methods `NotificationCenter.notifications(for:object:)` and `NotificationCenter.publisher(for:object:)` to observe the strongly-typed values without manually mapping them yourself.

 If you have `Sendable` contraband then all of this will work nicely with Swift 6 and complete concurrency checking.